compiler-research/compiler-research.github.io/_pages/automatic_differentiation.md

 [Clad] operates on Clang AST (Abstract Syntax Tree) and is capable of performing C++ Source Code Transformation.
-When Clad is given the C++ source code of a mathematical function, it can automatically generate C++ code for the computing derivatives of that function.
+When Clad is given the C++ source code of a mathematical function, it can algorithmically generate C++ code for the computing derivatives of that function.
 Clad has comprehensive coverage of the latest C++ features and a well-rounded fallback and recovery system in place.